 As many of you know, Google Forms is a powerful tool to use in a wide variety of situations.
-One popular applications is using it as a sign-up form or scheduling appointments.
+One popular application is using it as a sign-up form or scheduling appointments.
 Users would simply choose from a list of options, and the answers are recorded in a spreadsheet.

 Here’s an example of a form we used for students to sign up for shifts for our Multicultural Fair:

 Since we wanted to evenly distribute the 50 groups among the shifts, I used an add-on called Choice Eliminator.
 With this tool, you set the number of responses you’ll accept for each choice, and as someone selects it, one spot is magically eliminated.
 Once all of the spots are taken, that option will disappear from your Google Form.